gramantin/awesome-rails/README.md

 IMPORTANT: Here I listed below sites, projects that is on-air now or ready for production (with some minor changes).
 For packages or gems, I suggest you to check other awesome stuffs.
 E.g. for Content Management Systems or CMS; I suggest to check out [this list](https://github.com/Sdogruyol/awesome-ruby#cms).

-For projects with stars in Github, you can check out [STARRED](https://github.com/ekremkaraca/awesome-rails/blob/master/STARRED.md).

 You can edit this list from [here](https://github.com/ekremkaraca/awesome-rails/edit/master/README.md)

 - [AwesomeRails](#AwesomeRails)